Celebrating 175 Years of German Beer & Cheese in Frankenmuth

 The family sold their store in the 1950s to William “Tiny” Zehnder who went on to open the Frankenmuth Cheese Haus in 1968.

-The business is now owned by 5th generation Judy Zehnder Keller, daughter of William “Tiny” Zehnder and the great-great-grandaughter of Johann Zehnder who originally braved passage to Frankenmuth 174 years ago.
+The business is now owned by the Zehnder family's 6th generation, in relation to Judy Zehnder Keller, daughter of William “Tiny” Zehnder and the great-great-grandaughter of Johann Zehnder who originally braved passage to Frankenmuth 174 years ago.

 Delicious Experience